Game-Theoretic Frameworks for Epidemic Spreading and Human Decision Making: A Review: Epidemic Models Decision Models

 where $\beta_i$ describes the infection rate of individual $i$ and $\delta_i$ represents the recovery rate of individual $i$.
 Khanafer et al. have considered an $N$-intertwined mode in a directed network \cite{khanafer2014stability}.
 Par{\'e} et al. have extended the $N$-intertwined deterministic model to accommodate time-varying networks \cite{pare2017epidemic}.

-Most studies of deterministic epidemic models focus on analyzing the system equilibria (the limit behavior of the spreading process as time reaches infinity), characterizing the threshold that determines which equilibrium the system converges to, and evaluating stability properties of different equilibria \cite{van2008virus,pare2020modeling,pastor2001epidemic1,kephart1992directed,wang2003epidemic}.
-Especially, conditions for the existence of and convergence to ``disease-free'' or ``endemic-free'' (endemic state) equilibria and the stability properties of these equilibria have been found.
+Most studies of deterministic epidemic models are interested in analyzing the system equilibria (the limit behavior of the spreading process as time reaches infinity), characterizing the threshold that determines which equilibrium the system converges to, and evaluating stability properties of different equilibria \cite{van2008virus,pare2020modeling,pastor2001epidemic1,kephart1992directed,wang2003epidemic}.
 Define the effective spreading rate $\tau \coloneqq \beta /\delta$.
-One of the primary goals in most studies of deterministic epidemic models is to characterize the threshold $\tau_c$.
-If $\tau>\tau_c$, the epidemic persists and at least a nonzero proportion of the individuals are infected, whereas for $\tau\leq \tau_c$, the epidemic dies out.
-The Kerphart and White model (\ref{KWSISModel}) gives a ``steady-state'' epidemic threshold $\tau_{c,\textrm{KW}} = 1/k$, which is inversely proportional to the individuals' degree in a regular graph \cite{kephart1992directed}.
-The model of Pastor-Satorras et al. (\ref{PSSISModel}) provides a threshold $\tau_{c,\textrm{PS}}= {\langle k \rangle}/{\langle k^2 \rangle }$, with $\langle k \rangle = \sum_{k'} k'P(k')$ and $\langle k^2\rangle = \sum_{k'} {k'}^2 P(k')$, which exhibits an absence of epidemic threshold in SF networks for which $\langle k^2 \rangle \rightarrow \infty$.
-The epidemic threshold for the $N$-intertwined deterministic model (\ref{MieghemSIS}) is specified by $\tau_{c,\textrm{VPM}} = 1/ \lambda_{max}(A)$, where $\lambda_{max}(A)$ the special radius of the adjacency matrix $A$ \cite{van2008virus}.
+One of the primary goals in most studies of deterministic epidemic models is to characterize the threshold $\tau_c$. {If $\tau>\tau_c$, the epidemic persists and at least a nonzero proportion of the individuals are infected.
+If $\tau\leq \tau_c$, the epidemic dies out.} The Kerphart and White model (\ref{KWSISModel}) gives a ``steady-state'' epidemic threshold $\tau_{c,\textrm{KW}} = 1/k$, which is inversely proportional to the individuals' degree in a regular graph \cite{kephart1992directed}.
+The model of Pastor-Satorras et al. (\ref{PSSISModel}) provides a threshold $\tau_{c,\textrm{PS}}= {\langle k \rangle}/{\langle k^2 \rangle }$, with $\langle k \rangle = \sum_{k'} k'P(k')$ and $\langle k^2\rangle = \sum_{k'} {k'}^2 P(k')$. {Hence, in SF networks, there will be an absence of threshold if $\langle k^2 \rangle \rightarrow \infty$, meaning even a disease with a low infection rate can cause an outbreak in such a network.} The epidemic threshold for the $N$-intertwined deterministic model (\ref{MieghemSIS}) is specified by $\tau_{c,\textrm{VPM}} = 1/ \lambda_{max}(A)$, where $\lambda_{max}(A)$ the special radius of the adjacency matrix $A$ \cite{van2008virus}.
 For the heterogeneous $N$-intertwined deterministic model (\ref{HeteroMieghemSIS}), the infectious disease will die out when $\lambda_{max}(BA-D)\leq 0$.
 Otherwise, an outbreak will occur.
 Here, $D=\textrm{diag}(\delta_1,\delta_2,\cdots,\delta_N)$, $B=\textrm{diag}(\beta_1,\beta_2,\cdots,\beta_N)$, and $A$ is the adjacency matrix of the underlying network.
-For a comprehensive review of deterministic epidemic models, their epidemic thresholds and stability properties, one can refer to \cite{nowzari2016analysis,pare2020modeling}.
+For a comprehensive review of deterministic epidemic models, their {``outbreak''} thresholds and stability properties, one can refer to \cite{nowzari2016analysis,pare2020modeling}.